-There are no corrections or changes in Junos OS Release 21.4R2 and 21.4R1 for PTX Series routers.
+There are no corrections or changes in Junos OS Release 21.4R1 documentation for PTX Series routers.

 This section contains the procedure to upgrade Junos OS, and the upgrade and downgrade policies for Junos OS for the PTX Series.
 Upgrading or downgrading Junos OS might take several hours, depending on the size and configuration of the network.